voedger/voedger-internals/server/design/orch.md

   - servicesShutCtx.
 Closed when VVM services should be stopped (but LeadershipMonitor) (that should be context for services: servicesShutCtx closed -> services pipeline is stopped.
 Closed when `Shutdown()` is called outside)
   - monitorShutCtx.
 Closed after all services are stopped and LeadershipMonitor should be stopped
   - shutdownedCtx.
 Closed after all (services and LeadershipMonitor) is stopped
+  - numVVM.
+Number of VVMs in the cluster
+  - ip.
+IP address of the VVM

 ### Error Handling